WonkySpecs/WonkySpecs-WonkySpecs.github.io/projects.md

 - [Arboretum](https://github.com/WonkySpecs/arboretum) server and web client.
 Pretty hacked together, not well tested, and still WIP, but a functional way to play arboretum over the internet.
 - [Mandelbrot](https://github.com/wonkyspecs/mandelbrot/) rendering with Canvas.

-Check out my github for other work in various stages of completion and abandonment.
+Check out my github for other work in various stages of completion and (mostly) abandonment.